Azure/RGCOPY/rgcopy-docu.md

 ***
 ## Starting Scripts from RGCOPY

-RGCOPY can start different kind of scripts\* that are not part of RGCOPY.
-These scripts have to be developed on your own:
-1. **Locally running PowerShell scripts** on the same machine as RGCOPY.<BR>They must be stored locally (typically on your PC).<BR>These scripts **must not** contain a `param` statement.
-The supplied parameters are directly accessible using variables.<BR>See example script `examplePostDeployment.ps1`
-2. **Remotely running PowerShell scripts** inside a Windows VM<BR>They can either be stored locally (on your PC) or remotely (on the VM that is running the script).<BR>These scripts **must** contain a simple `param` statement (no data type or parameter options).<BR>Parameters of type array are converted to string.
-See example script `exampleStartAnalysis.ps1`
-3. **Remotely running Shell scripts** inside a LINUX VM<BR>These scripts can either be stored locally (on your PC) or remotely (on the VM that is running the script).<BR>Parameters of type array are converted to string.
-See example script `exampleStartAnalysis.sh`
+RGCOPY can start scripts in specific scenarios.
+These are either [locally running scripts](./rgcopy-docu.md#Locally-running-scripts) (PowerShell scripts running on the same machine that runs RGCOPY) or [remotely running scripts](./rgcopy-docu.md#Remotely-running-scripts) (scripts running inside the VMs).
+These scripts have to be developed on your own.
+RGCOPY continues once the scripts have finished.
+The ouptut of the scripts is contained in the RGCOPY log file (when using `Write-Output` or `echo`).

+In addition, RGCOPY starts scripts for backup/restore.
+These scripts are part of RGCOPY and cannot be changed.
+They are used for copying [NetApp Volumes and Ultra SSD Disks](./rgcopy-docu.md#NetApp-Volumes-and-Ultra-SSD-Disks).

-RGCOPY passes the following parameters to the scripts:
+RGCOPY passes the following parameters to your scripts:
 1. All supplied RGCOPY parameters.
 2. Some of the optional RGCOPY parameters, even when not supplied.
 For example `targetSub`.
-3. All ARM template parameters that are generated by RGCOPY.
-4. Parameter `sourceLocation` that contains the region of the source RG
+3. Parameter `sourceLocation` that contains the region of the source RG
-5. Parameter `vmName` that contains the name of the VM that is running the script.
+4. Parameter `vmName` that contains the name of the VM that is running the script (or your local machine name for locally running scripts).
-6. Parameters `vmSize<vmName>`, `vmCpus<vmName>`, `vmMemGb<vmName>` that contain Azure VM size configuration for all deployed VMs. `<vmName>` is the Azure name of the VM that only contains word characters and numbers.
+5. Parameters `vmSize<vmName>`, `vmCpus<vmName>`, `vmMemGb<vmName>` that contain Azure VM size configuration for all deployed VMs. `<vmName>` is the Azure name of the VM that only contains word characters and numbers.
 All special characters are removed.
-7. Parameter `rgcopyParameters` that contains the names of all passed parameters.
+6. Parameter `rgcopyParameters` that contains the names of all passed parameters.

 In all scripts you can simply access the passed parameters using variables, for example `$targetSub`.
 Only *remotely* running *PowerShell* scripts must contain a `param` clause.

-RGCOPY terminates with an error message if the output of the script contains the text `++ exit 1`.
+RGCOPY uses `Invoke-AzVMRunCommand` for remotely running scripts.
+RGCOPY terminates with an error message if the output of such a script contains the text `++ exit 1` within the last lines.
 Be aware that `Invoke-AzVMRunCommand` does only return the last few dozen lines of `stdout` and `stderr`.

-\* In addition to the scripts described above, RGCOPY uses LINUX scripts for backup/restore.
-These scripts are part of RGCOPY and cannot be changed.
-They are used for copying NetApp Volumes and Ultra SSD Disks (see above).

 ### Locally running scripts
-You can start two different local PowerShell scripts using the following parameters:
+RGCOPY can start local PowerShell scripts in the following two scenarios.
+These scripts have to be developed on your own.
+An example of such a script is [examplePostDeployment.ps1](./examples/examplePostDeployment.ps1).

 parameter|[DataType]: usage
 :---|:---
-**`pathPostDeploymentScript`**|**[string]**: path to local PowerShell script<BR>You could use this script for deploying additional ARM resources that cannot be exported from the source RG.<BR><BR>When using this RGCOPY parameter, the following happens after deploying the ARM templates (in RGCOPY step *deployment*):<BR>1.
-SAP is started using another script inside a VM.
-The script has to be specified using parameters `scriptVm` and `scriptStartSapPath` (see below).<BR>2.
+**`pathPostDeploymentScript`**|**[string]**: path to local PowerShell script<BR>You can use this script for deploying additional ARM resources that cannot be exported from the source RG.<BR><BR>When using this RGCOPY parameter, the following happens after deploying the ARM templates (in RGCOPY step *deployment*):<BR>1.
+SAP is started using parameter `scriptStartSapPath` (see below).<BR>2.
 The PowerShell script located in `pathPostDeploymentScript` is started.
-**`pathPreSnapshotScript`**|**[string]**: path to local PowerShell script<BR><BR>When using this RGCOPY parameter, the following happens before creating the snapshots (in RGCOPY step *create snapshots*):<BR>1.
+**`pathPreSnapshotScript`**|**[string]**: path to local PowerShell script<BR><BR>When using this RGCOPY parameter, the following happens:<BR>1.
 All VMs in the source RG  are started.<BR>2.
 SAP is started using another script inside a VM.
-The script has to be specified using parameters `scriptVm` and `scriptStartSapPath` (see below).<BR>3.
-The PowerShell script located in `pathPreSnapshotScript` is started.<BR>4. **All VMs in the source RG are stopped** (even when they where running before RGCOPY was started)
+The script has to be specified using parameter`scriptStartSapPath` (see below).<BR>3.
+The PowerShell script located in `pathPreSnapshotScript` is started.<BR>4.
+RGCOPY waits by default for 5 minutes.
+This can be configured using parameter **`preSnapshotWaitSec`**<BR>5. **All VMs in the source RG are stopped** (even when they where running before RGCOPY was started)<BR>6.
+The disk snapshots are created.

 ### Remotely running scripts

-The following parameters are used for starting SAP, SAP workload or workload analysis.
-Rather than using these parameters, you could set the Azure tags `rgcopy.ScriptStartSap`, `rgcopy.ScriptStartLoad` and `rgcopy.ScriptStartAnalysis` as described below.
+For the following scenarios, remotely running scripts (running inside the VMs) can be started by RGCOPY.
+For Windows VMs, the scripts must be PowerShell scripts.
+For LINUX VMs, the scripts must be Shell scripts.
+Examples of such scripts are [exampleStartAnalysis.ps1](./examples/exampleStartAnalysis.ps1) and [exampleStartAnalysis.sh](./examples/exampleStartAnalysis.sh).

 parameter|[DataType]: usage
 :---|:---
-**`scriptVm`**|**[string]**: Name of the VM that runs the following scripts.<BR>All scripts have to run on the *same* VM (as long as you do not use the suffix '@*vmname*').
-**`scriptStartSapPath`**|**[string]**: Runs a script for starting the SAP system (database and NetWeaver).<BR><BR>- The parameter specifies a path inside the VM, for example<BR>`'/root/startSAP.sh'`<BR><BR>- By prefixing **'local:'**, you can use a local script that is stored on your PC.
-However, the script is still being executed inside the VM.
-For example<BR>`'local:c:\Users\martin\startSAP.sh'`<BR><BR>- You can execute the script on any VM by adding **'@*vmname*'**.
-Hereby, parameter `scriptVM` will be ignored.
-For example:<BR>`'/root/startSAP.sh@sapserver'`<BR><BR>Rather than using a script, you can directly use a command.
-However, this command could contain an @ (which is used for specifying the vm name).
-In this case, you can use the **'command:'** prefix that allows any character in the command.
-In Return, it does not allow specifying a vm name, for Example:<BR>`'command:su - sidadm -c startsap'`<BR><BR>The script is started using PowerShell cmdlet `Invoke-AzVMRunCommand`.
+**`scriptStartSapPath`** =<BR>`'[local:]<path>@<VM>[,...n]'`|**[string]**: Runs a script for starting the SAP system (database and NetWeaver), for example `'/root/startSAP.sh @ sapserver'`<BR><BR>**path**: Path of the script to be started.
+The script path is typically inside the VM.
+However, you can use a script that is stored on your local PC by prefixing 'local:', for example `'local:c:\scripts\startSAP.sh @ sapserver'` <BR><BR>**VM**: Name of the VM where the script should be executed.
+If you specify several comma seperated VM names then the script will be executed on each VM, one after the other, for example  `'/root/startSAP.sh @ sapserver1, sapserver2'`<BR><BR>Rather than specifying a script name, you can exexute a command, for example `'su - sidadm -c startsap @ sapserver'`<BR><BR>The script is started using PowerShell cmdlet `Invoke-AzVMRunCommand`.
 This will fail if the script does not finish within roughly half an hour.
 Therefore, you cannot use this for long running tasks (as an SAP benchmark).
 In this case, you must write a script that triggers or schedules the long running task and finishes without waiting for the task to complete.
-**`scriptStartLoadPath`**|**[string]**: Runs a script for starting SAP Workload (SAP benchmark).<BR><BR>Same details apply here as for parameter `scriptStartSapPath` above.
+**`scriptStartLoadPath`** =<BR>`'[local:]<path>@<VM>[,...n]'`|**[string]**: Runs a script for starting SAP Workload (SAP benchmark).<BR><BR>Same details apply here as for parameter `scriptStartSapPath` above.
-**`scriptStartAnalysisPath`**|**[string]**: Runs a script for starting Workload Analysis.<BR><BR>Same details apply here as for parameter `scriptStartSapPath` above.
+**`scriptStartAnalysisPath`** =<BR>`'[local:]<path>@<VM>[,...n]'`|**[string]**: Runs a script for starting Workload Analysis.<BR><BR>Same details apply here as for parameter `scriptStartSapPath` above.
-**`startWorkload`**|**[switch]**: Enables the last step of RGCOPY: *Workload and Analysis*.<BR><BR>Just using parameters `scriptStartLoadPath` and `scriptStartAnalysisPath` is not sufficient for starting the workload.
-You must explicitly enable the *Workload and Analysis* step using parameter `startWorkload`.
-This prevents an unintended start of the workload if Azure tags are used (rather than RGCOPY parameters `scriptStartLoadPath` and `scriptStartAnalysisPath`).
+**`startWorkload`**|**[switch]**: Enables the last step of RGCOPY: *Workload and Analysis*.<BR><BR>This switch enables the RGCOPY step *Start Workload*.
+In this step, the following is performed:<BR>1.
+SAP is started using parameter `scriptStartSapPath`<BR>2.
+The workload is started using parameter `scriptStartLoadPath`<BR>3.
+The workload analysis is started using parameter `scriptStartAnalysisPath`<BR><BR>Even when [Azure Tags](./rgcopy-docu.md#RGCOPY-Azure-Tags) are used, SAP workload does not start automatically.
+You must set the switch `startWorkload` in addition.
-**`vmStartWaitSec`**|**[int]**: Wait time in seconds, default value: `5 * 60`<BR>After starting the VMs, RGCOPY waits 5 minutes before trying to start a remote script.
+**`vmStartWaitSec`**|**[int]**: Wait time in seconds, default value: `5 * 60`<BR><BR>After starting the VMs, RGCOPY gives the VMs some time to become fully operational.
 This delay might be needed for starting all services (for example, SSH service) inside the VM.
-**`vmAgentWaitMinutes`** |**[int]**: Maximum wait time in minutes, default value: `30`<BR>Before running Invoke-AzVMRunCommand, RGCOPY waits until the Azure Agent status is 'Ready'.
-The maximum wait time is 30 minutes by default.
+**`vmAgentWaitMinutes`** |**[int]**: Maximum wait time in minutes, default value: `30`<BR><BR>Before running Invoke-AzVMRunCommand, RGCOPY waits until the Azure Agent status is 'Ready'.
+This is checked every minute.
+If the status is still not 'Ready' after the maximum wait time then RGCOPY gives up and terminates with an error.

 > For remotely running scripts, RGCOPY uses the cmdlet **`Invoke-AzVMRunCommand`** that connects to the Azure Agent running inside the VM.
 Make sure that you have installed a **recent version of the Azure Agent**.
+See also https://docs.microsoft.com/en-US/troubleshoot/azure/virtual-machines/support-extensions-agent-version.

-See also https://docs.microsoft.com/en-US/troubleshoot/azure/virtual-machines/support-extensions-agent-version.<BR><BR>`Invoke-AzVMRunCommand` expects that the script finishes within roughly one hour.
+`Invoke-AzVMRunCommand` expects that the script finishes within roughly one hour.
 If the script takes longer then `Invoke-AzVMRunCommand` (and RGCOPY) terminates with "Long running operation failed".
 If you want to use longer running scripts then you must write a wrapper script that just triggers or schedules your original script.
 The wrapper script can then be started using RGCOPY.

+RGCOPY writes the working directory of `Invoke-AzVMRunCommand` to stdout respectively stderr (and the RGCOY log file), for example `/var/lib/waagent/run-command/download/4`.
+You might double check the log files in this directory once `Invoke-AzVMRunCommand` fails with a timeout.

 ### Starting SAP
 For starting SAP, you must write your own script.
 This script must contain `systemctl start sapinit` if you are using NetApp volumes.
 The path of the script has to be specified using parameter `scriptStartSapPath` (see above).
 This script will be started by RGCOPY in the following cases: